justinhwong/justinhwong.github.io/essays/DIVelopment-Milestone.md

 Even in different scenarios and assignments, early planning and management will help you stay on track despite obstacles you might come across.

+## Overall Progress
+Software engineering has made me a smarter and proficient programmer.
+Coding ethics, the effect our coding has, showcases the consequences of our actions and how it can affect other people.
+Group projects kept me conscience about others, as well as proper teamwork and communication.
+The constant changes in this class increased my versatility, jumping from applications like JSFiddle to IntelliJ, or from barebones html and css to react and meteor.
+Many of what I learned from this class not only taught me how to build an application, but how to build non related projects as well.
+I came out expanding my skill set;
+improving my programming ability as a whole.